petevieira/node-ble-hr/readme.md

 - [Bluetooth Heart Rate Measurement Spec](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.characteristic.heart_rate_measurement.xml)
 - [Polar developer information for H7,H10 etc.](https://developer.polar.com/wiki/H6,_H7_and_H10_Heart_rate_sensors) (including the important information about units for RRI data!)
+- If you are interested in accurate R-R interval data (for HRV, for example) be careful which devices you use.
+Most optical devices (e.g. wrist-worn) provide insufficiently accurate RRI data.
+ECG is generally a better method for this purpose.
+See [Marco Altini's great writeup](https://www.hrv4training.com/blog/hardware-for-hrv-what-sensor-should-you-use) for more nuanced analysis and discussion.